OtterClam/otter-docs/docs/ottopia/gameplay/store.md

 ![Full-Moon](img/fullmoon_chest.jpg)

-To learn more about probability of finding exclusive items in a Full-Moon chest, please refer to the item list below:
+To learn more about the probability of finding exclusive items in a Full-Moon chest, please refer to the item list below:

 ![Full-Moon items](img/fullmoon_chest_items.jpg)